New Development Bank (BRICS)

 Furthermore, the NDB has given the green light to projects that are set to bring in 2,400 MW of renewable energy capacity, which will help cut down CO2 emissions by an impressive 14.7 million tonnes each year.
 One key feature of the NDB is that it doesn’t impose any conditions on its project funding.
 This approach respects the national sovereignty and territorial integrity of each state (NDB, 2022) by steering clear of interference in their political matters and avoiding any stipulations related to economic policies or social standards.

-While the NDB represents a bold effort to amplify the influence of BRICS+ nations within global financial and diplomatic arenas, these countries remain inevitably intertwined with established Western-led institutions through globalization, market reforms, and international trade.
+While the NDB represents a bold effort to amplify the influence of BRICS+ nations within global financial and diplomatic arenas, these countries remain inevitably intertwined with established Western-led institutions through globalisation, market reforms, and international trade.
 At the same time, the Bank faces challenges in creditworthiness, particularly when compared to regional peers like China’s Asian Infrastructure Investment Bank (AIIB), which enjoys stronger ratings and perceived stability.

 Another major constraint faced by the NDB is that many of the constituent countries have poorly managed foreign exchange reserves.
 In this context, the NDB often falls short of playing a decisive role in addressing and resolving crises when member states face severe volatility in international capital flows, challenging their economic stability.